python/cpython/Doc/library/socketserver.rst

 .. data:: timeout

    Timeout duration, measured in seconds, or :const:`None` if no timeout is desired.
-   If no incoming requests are received within the timeout period, the :meth:`handle_timeout` method is called and then the server resumes waiting for requests.
+If :meth:`handle_request` receives no incoming requests within the timeout period, the :meth:`handle_timeout` method is called.

 There are various server methods that can be overridden by subclasses of base server classes like :class:`TCPServer`; these methods aren't useful to external